anthonychu/durable-entities-agents/README.md

 ## Session (Conversation State) Management

 Each agent maintains conversation state per session ID.
-A single conversation (session) with an agent is backed by a durable entity.
+A single conversation (session) with an agent is backed by a Durable Entity:

+- OpenAI Agents SDK agents: state consists of the session data used by the runner.
+- Pydantic AI agents: full message history (model + user + tool messages) is persisted and replayed on each run.

 Use the same session ID across requests to maintain context:

 ```http
 # First request